ParclLabs/parcllabs-python/README.md

 #### Housing Event Prices
 Gets monthly statistics on prices for housing events, including sales, new for-sale listings, and new rental listings, based on a specified `parcl_id`.

+#### All Cash
+Gets monthly counts of all cash transactions and their percentage share of total sales, based on a specified <parcl_id> .

 ##### Get all market metrics
 ```python